CALL ME: 1-310-936-1324

 Thank you for taking the time to consider me for your therapy needs.
 Whether you are experiencing a difficult time in your life, a life change, or would like more insight and personal growth; I am here to help you.
 My goal is to help you uncover your true potential and lead a life that you are happy with.
 While we can’t change difficult situations of the past, we can work together to better understand and resolve challenges in your life.
 Those challenges can impact relationships, decrease quality of life, increase depression, anxiety, and behavioral problems.
 Through psychotherapy you can learn to improve the way those challenges you have impacted your life.
 I look forward to working with you to achieve your goals.
 Please call or email me for an individual, couples or family therapy consultation today.

-I am a co-owner of Peninsula Center for Children and Families.
-Click the image to be taken to our website to learn more about our services and other therapists!
+Click the images to be taken to our website to learn more about our services and other therapists!

 Attaining a better understanding of yourself, your goals and values